A Systematic Framework for Enterprise Knowledge Retrieval: Leveraging LLM-Generated Metadata to Enhance RAG Systems: Experimental Results

 We conducted supplementary quality assessment of RAG-generated responses across three retrieval configurations: content-only baseline, TF-IDF weighted metadata enrichment, and prefix-fusion approaches.
-These evaluations served primarily as validation checks rather than primary experimental outcomes.
-The TF-IDF metadata-enriched approach demonstrated consistently superior performance across all quality dimensions compared to both the content-only baseline and prefix-fusion alternatives.
-Specifically, we observed substantial improvements in response faithfulness and corresponding reductions in hallucination rates with the TF-IDF approach.
+These evaluations serve as exploratory validation rather than primary experimental outcomes.
+The TF-IDF metadata-enriched approach demonstrated consistently superior performance across all quality dimensions compared to both the content-only baseline and prefix-fusion alternatives, with notable improvements in response faithfulness and corresponding reductions in hallucination rates.
 Coverage metrics similarly favored this configuration.
-These indicators, while directionally informative, should be interpreted with appropriate caution as they are susceptible to various confounding factors including reference selection methodology, language model parameterization, and prompt design considerations that remain outside the scope of our primary experimental controls.
+However, these indicators should be interpreted as directional confirmation that improved retrieval quality translates to more plausible generated responses, rather than definitive benchmarks of generation capability.
+LLM-based quality metrics are susceptible to confounding factors including prompt design variations, reference construction methodology, and generation temperature settings, that remain outside the scope of our primary experimental controls.